A guide on the most important economic indicators that traders focus on

 - consumer prices index (CPI)

 - producers purchasing index (PPI)

 - consumer confidence levels

 Therefore, you should always look at the inflation numbers.

 This number is very important because of the importance of retail in all economies.
 This is a sector that employs the most people in all economies.
 It is also an indirect measure of inflation.
 Therefore, you should pay close attention to the retail sales numbers released once every month.

 While data on all commodities is released every month, none is usually more important than that of crude oil.
 This is because of the central role crude oil has on the global economy.

 Every month, you will receive data on the crude oil inventories and the production rate by OPEC and other producers.
 As a trader, you should always look at this indicators and analyze its impacts on the economy.

-→Have a look into Four Reasons Why Crude Oil Price is Rising
+→Have a look into the Reasons Why Crude Oil Price is Rising